September 01 2022

 • A touch of wicker with natural wood for old school flair?

-Some of our retro sofa styles to try are the Coonoor sofa, Scandic sofa, Slims sofa and the Trapeze sofa.
+Some of our retro sofa styles to try are the Coonoor sofa, Scandic sofa, Sims sofa and the Trapeze sofa.
 Browse these styles online to further understand your aesthetic preference and the individual details of each.
 You can customize the upholstery fabrics as per your preference and add 2 to 3 cushions to complete the look!

 • Reminds you of a weekend beach getaway?